openstack/ci-log-processing/ansible/roles/logscraper/README.rst

 =======================

-The goal of this role is to setup and configure service related to logscraper script which is responsible to to push recent zuul builds into log gearman processor.
+The goal of this role is to setup and configure service related to logscraper script which is responsible to pull latest Zuul CI job logs to local storage.

 Requirements
 ------------